emma-community/emma-backstage-plugins/docs/getting-started.md

 Now that the emma plugin is installed, you need to register it in the app so that users can access it.
 This is done by adding a new route to the App.tsx file, which controls your app’s navigation.

 - Open the `App.tsx` file located in `packages/app/src/App.tsx`.
-- Import `EmmaHeatMapPage` from the emma plugin at the top of the file:
+- Import `EmmaHeatMapPage` and `EmmaComputePage` from the emma plugin at the top of the file:

 ```typescript
 import { EmmaHeatmapPage, EmmaComputePage } from '@emma-community/backstage-plugin-emma';